-- 4 Types of Targets
+- Targets Types

 - Bow Balance

-If you have to nail anything from this list, I will nail your sight tape!
+If you have to nail anything from this list, nail your sight tape!
 A sight tape is a list of numbers on your sight bar that corresponds to different distances.
 No two persons’ sight tape will be the same.
 It’s totally personal, and only you can build it.

 The good news is the process of building it is quite simple.